Blacon: Blacon Camp (Blacon Lodge)

-The British Army maintained an army camp in south Blacon, from just before, to just after, the Second World War.
-A mixture of wooden and 'Nissen' huts were occupied by soldiers until the late 1950s; and the army firing range was still in evidence until the Chester City Council 'tower block' buildings of the mid-1960s.
-Blacon Camp housed various military operations, containing aircraft and war prisoners at the time.
-This part of (South) Blacon is referred to as 'The Camp' by local residents.
+The British Army maintained a camp in South Blacon from shortly before until shortly after the Second World War.
+Wooden and Nissen hut structures were occupied by soldiers until the late 1950s.
+An army firing range remained in use until the construction of Chester City Council tower blocks in the mid-1960s.
+The camp housed various military operations, including aircraft and prisoners of war.
+The area continues to be referred to locally as 'The Camp'.

 Community initiatives

-The Blacon Together Pathfinder was established in 2001 as part of the first round of Pathfinders and subsequently the Blacon community took part in many initiatives, led by the government's Neighbourhood Management Pathfinder Programme, and a number of projects have been established by, and for, Blacon residents.
+The Blacon Together Pathfinder was established in 2001 as part of the first round of Pathfinders.
+The community subsequently participated in initiatives led by the government's Neighbourhood Management Pathfinder Programme.
+A number of projects have since been developed by and for residents.

-Progress to improve the estate continues apace, with work done by the Blacon Community Trust in partnership with the Chester and District Housing Trust forming 'The Blacon Alliance'.
+Improvement work has continued through the Blacon Community Trust in partnership with Chester and District Housing Trust under the name 'The Blacon Alliance'.

 Policing

-Blacon is home to the new headquarters of the Western Division of the Cheshire Constabulary.
+Blacon is the location of the Western Division headquarters of Cheshire Constabulary.